nhatvo1502/shopify-api-report/README.md

 ![alt text](<images/scheduler2.png>)

 ### 7. Create IAM User for Amazon DynamoDB ODBC Driver
+The ODBC Driver is a universal driver that will help connect our AWS DynamoDB Table to Power BI.
+It will need a user with access into our AWS table.

 1. Navigate to `AWS IAM` > `Create user` > name it `DynamoDB-ODBC-driver`
 2. Select `Attach policies directly` > grant `AmazonDynamoDBFullAccess`
 ![alt text](<images/7-permission.png>)